Toldot. Does Birth-Order Matter?

 In the scene of Jacob's purchase of the Birthright, we read that "Esav spurned the Birthright."
 Yaakov craves what Esav has, as ironically, the birthright is a thing that Esav fails to value.
 What is it that Yaakov seeks, that Esav does not?

-Rashi sees the Firstborn as offering spiritual responsibility rather than material gain:
+Rashi sees the birthright as offering spiritual responsibility rather than material gain:

 “SELL ME YOUR BIRTHRIGHT: Because religious worship was performed by the firstborn. …